True to my benevolent nature, this handy guide I made for you is filled with things you won’t hear from anyone else.

 And most important of all back-to-school advice that no one else will tell you is this: Do not fuck up the carpool line.

-Everyone will hate you if you fuck up the car pool line.
+Someone younger than you will (nearly) die of embarrassment and also, everyone will hate you if you fuck up the car pool line.

 Seriously, they’ll hate you.